ALavault/alavault.github.io/_posts/2020-06-13-music_tuto_5_harmony_ii.md

 > C-D-E-F-G-A-B

-The intervals are, in order, with respect to C :
+The intervals are, in order, and with respect to C :

 > major 2nd, major 3rd, perfect 4th, perfect 5th, major 6th, major 7th